Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </h3>

   <p>
     So, how do you do logging correctly?
-It’s easy, use the standard Python logging module.
+It's easy, use the standard Python logging module.
 Thanks to Python community, logging is a standard module, it was well designed to be easy-to-use and very flexible.
 You can use the <a href="http://docs.python.org/2/library/logging">logging system</a> like this
   </p>

   <div class="highlight">